kamilpitula/RustySnake/README.md

 # RustySnake
- An attempt to write old school snake-game in Rust.
+ An attempt to create old school snake-game in Rust.